wahyumumtazsyah04/MerajutASA/CODE_OF_CONDUCT.md

 #### Right to Appeal
 Community members have the right to appeal enforcement decisions through:
-- Written appeal to appeals@merajutasa.org
+- Written appeal to appeals@merajutasa.id
 - Review by independent appeals committee
 - Stakeholder representative involvement for stakeholder-related issues